LaxarJS/laxar/docs/concepts.md

 ### Libraries

 Widgets may use _libraries_ such as _jQuery_ or _moment.js_ just like in any JavaScript web application.

-LaxarJS currently provides a development workflow based on [grunt](http://gruntjs.com/), [bower](http://bower.io/), and [RequireJS](http://requirejs.org/) in order to install and load widgets with their assets as well as libraries, but other tool-chains are not out of the question.
+Since version 2, LaxarJS, provides a development workflow based on [NPM](http://npmjs.com/) and [webpack](https://webpack.js.org/) in order to install and load widgets with their asset and library dependencies, but as there are no runtime dependencies to these tools, adapting a different toolchain for use with LaxarJS should not be too hard.

 To establish a useful common base vocabulary for use with the event bus, the [LaxarJS Patterns](https://github.com/LaxarJS/laxar-patterns) library is provided.
 It contains helpers that make it easy for widgets to talk about user actions, common (REST) resources and boolean flags.